 But Frey’s writing went very slowly.
 She struggled for ten years with her biography of the French artist Henri de Toulouse-Lautrec.
 In 1993, to her astonishment, her life-long distractibility and impulsiveness were diagnosed as a malady: Attention Deficit Disorder.
 She had to admit it must be true, because the medication she was given transformed her existence.
 Anyone can unpredictably experience a reversal in circumstances.
 She finished her book in six weeks, and Toulouse-Lautrec, a life won the 1995 Pen Center USA West Literary Award in nonfiction and was a finalist for the 1994 National Book Critics Circle Award in biography.
 She ran around signing books, giving lectures and showing slides.
 She curated several art exhibitions, notably Toulouse-Lautrec in the Metropolitan Museum of Art, at the Denver Art Museum (1999) and Toulouse-Lautrec at the Museo Vittoriano in Rome (2003–2004).

 In Boulder she had met and eventually married her second husband, American novelist Ronald Sukenick (1932-2004).
+But she never changed her name to Julia Sukenick.
+Too hard to spell.
+Besides she was already publishing under the name Julia Frey.
 In late 1999 they both left the university because his long illness from inclusion body myositis increasingly required all their attention.
 In 2000, Frey and Sukenick, now severely disabled, moved to New York, to a specially equipped apartment in Battery Park City, across the street from the World Trade Center.
 Anyone can unpredictably experience a reversal in circumstances.
-Her journal of their life at Ground Zero during and after the 2001 terrorist attacks became her second book, Balcony View – a 9/11 Diary, which was a finalist for a 2012 Indie Discovery Award for memoir.
+Her journal of their life at Ground Zero during and after the 2001 terrorist attacks became her second book, Balcony View—a 9/11 Diary, which was a finalist for a 2012 Indie Discovery Award for memoir.

-Widowed, Frey married again, and in 2008, moved with her husband, Dutch geophysicist Guust Nolet, to the French Riviera, where at last she could both see the sea and write full-time.
-Her current book is a biographical study of French artist Edouard Vuillard.
+Widowed, she married again, and in 2008, moved with her husband, Dutch geophysicist Guust Nolet, to the French Riviera, where at last Frey, now Julia Nolet, could both see the sea and write full-time (but still as Julia Frey, although Nolet is easy to spell).
+Her most recent book is Venus Betrayed, the Private World of Edouard Vuillard — a biographical study of the French artist.
 She also writes an episodic humor column on French language, “Amuse-Bouche – Explaining French to Americans.”
 Anyone can unpredictably experience a reversal in circumstances, but she thinks it’s someone else’s turn now.